BioDAS/biodas.github.io/wiki/DASworkshop200802_intro_tutorial.md

 Clearly there are potentially many different DAS servers that may provide annotation that is useful for you.
 The next section describes how you can manually find DAS services.
-After this you will look at how DAS clients allow you to visualize DAS data, including handling the discrepancy described above.

 Finding DAS sources – the DAS Registry Service at the Sanger Institute
 ----------------------------------------------------------------------